wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 == Installation ==

-= Install =

-* Upload and Activate the plugin through the WordPress Admin Panel
+* Upload and activate the plugin through the wordpress admin panel

-= Settings =

 * Once activated access to the options page from the settings menu

 = Uninstall =

-* Disable from Menu Plugins of Control Panel
+* Disable from menu plugins of control panel
-* Delete from Menu Plugins of Control Panel
+* Delete from menu plugins of control panel

 == Frequently Asked Questions ==

-= How Does It Work? =

-It just simply adds an option page for you to turn the front end Toolbar on or off.
+How does it work?
+It just simply adds an option page for you to turn the front end toolbar on or off.

-= Can I Remove the Back End Admin Tool Bar in WordPress 3.1+ ? =
+= Can i remove the back end admin tool bar in wordpress 3.1+ ? =

-On the Backend, Admin Area, you need to use the Brute Force Plugin.
+On the backend, admin area, you need to use the brute force plugin.

 == Screenshots ==